Governikus/AusweisApp/docs/sdk/desktop.rst

 establish a bidirectional connection.

-You can check the version of AusweisApp2 by the ``Server`` header of the HTTP response or by an additional query to get the :ref:`status`.
+You can check the version of AusweisApp2 by the ``Server`` header of the HTTP response or by an additional query to get the :ref:`client_status`.

-If the WebSocket handshake was succesful your application can send :doc:`commands` and receive :doc:`messages`.
+If the WebSocket handshake was successful your application can send :doc:`commands` and receive :doc:`messages`.
 The AusweisApp2 will send an HTTP error 503 "Service Unavailable" if the WebSocket is disabled.